 No food is allowed in the exam room.
-However, water bottles are allowed and these should be clear bottles with a spill-proof cap.
+However, drinks bottles are allowed and these should be transparent with a spill-proof cap.
 There should be no label on the bottle.

 Q: Why can't I bring my mobile telephone into the examination room?